clarkevansteenderen/spede_sampler_R/README.md

 Download this as a .csv file.

 ## Summary Plots
-Upload the desired dataframe downloaded from the **Amalgamate** tab in the appropriate panel (Clusters and Entities, Oversplitting Ratios, Percentage Matches, Percentage Singletons, Oversplitting Ratios per Predefined Group) and apply the desired plot settings/tweaks for each.
+Upload the desired dataframe downloaded from the **Amalgamate** tab in the appropriate panel (Clusters and Entities, Splitting Ratios, Percentage Matches, Percentage Singletons, Splitting Ratios per Predefined Group) and apply the desired plot settings/tweaks for each.
 For a combined plot, scroll to the **Multi-Plots** panel, and click **Plot All**.
 Each plot can be downloaded as a PDF, PNG, or SVG file with desired sizes.

 ## :pencil2: **Worked Example using cochineal 12S sequences**